+Document Type Criteria Check-Off

+Table of Have you included a one-page table of contents?

+Contents

+Title

+List of Project Directors/Co-PDs & Institutions

+Project summary - 250 words or less

+List of other collaborating organizations not on PD/ co-PD list

+Logic Model in graphic depiction.
+It cannot be an attachment.
+It must be included within the project narrative, and would not count against the 10-page limit required for project narrative

+Project Narrative (PDF) No more than 10 pages, include the following Sections:

+Introduction

+Objectives and Outcomes

-Table 11: Checklist Document Type Criteria Check Off Table of Contents Have you included a one-page table of contents?
-Title List of Project Directors/Co-PDs & Institutions Project summary - 250 words or less List of other collaborating organizations not on PD/ co-PD list Logic Model in graphic depiction It cannot be an attachment, must be included within the project narrative, and would not count against the 10-page limit required for project narrative Project Narrative(PDF) No more than 10 pages, include the following Sections: Introduction Objectives and Outcomes Approach Personnel and Resources Project Evaluation Project Results and Dissemination Budget Explain each item, no page limit.
-The Budget Justification Justification must list matching sources along with the (PDF) identification of the entity(ices) providing the match as , well as the total dollar amount being pledged.
+Document Type Criteria Check-Off Approach Personnel and Resources Project Evaluation Project Results and Dissemination Budget Justification (PDF) Explain each item, no page limit.
+The Budget Justification must list matching sources along with the identification of the entity(ies) providing the match as well as the total dollar amount being pledged.
 NIFA is no longer requiring written verification of commitments of matching support and pledge agreements).
 If you are requesting a waiver of the match, include your rational for the waiver of the match on the top page of the budget justification form.
-Enter this statement at the top of the budget justification form to be considered for a match waiver - "This applicant plans to serve underserved group or population and hereby requests a match waiver" R&R Sub- Required if any sub-awards awardBudget Supplemental Program Code = BFRDA for Simplified Standard Grant Information Form(form) Conflict of Complete a Conflict-of-Interest form for each key Interest(pdf) /senior person - · https://www.nifa.usda.gov/funding/templates/conf lictofinterest.doc then combine them into one (1) PDF document to attach
+Enter this statement at the top of the budget justification form to be considered for a match waiver - "This applicant plans to serve underserved group or population and hereby requests a match waiver" R&R Sub- Award Budget Required if any sub-awards Supplemental Information Form (form) Program Code = BFRDA for Simplified Standard Grant Conflict of Interest (pdf) Complete a Conflict-of-Interest form for each key /senior person NIFA Application Support Templates then combine them into one (1) PDF document to attach.

 R&R Senior/Key Person Profile (Expanded).
-See Part V of the Application Guide for profile requirements, details about the biographical sketch, and suggested support templates.
+See Part V of the NIFA Grants Application Guide for profile requirements, details about the biographical sketch, and suggested support templates.

 R&R Personal Data.
-This information is voluntary and is not a precondition of award (see Part V of the Application Guide).
+This information is voluntary and is not a precondition of award (see Part V of the NIFA Grants Application Guide).

 R&R Budget.
-See Part V of the Application Guide.
+See Part V of the NIFA Grants Application Guide.

-1. Match - If an applicant concludes that the matching requirements described under <a href="Part III \s\Bar{B}" of this RFA" is not applicable to them; the applicant must include an explanation of their conclusion in the budget justification.
+1. Match - If an applicant concludes that the matching requirements described under Part III, B of this RFA is not applicable to them; the applicant must include an explanation of their conclusion in the budget justification.
 NIFA will consider this justification when determining final matching requirements or if required matching can be waived.
 NIFA retains the right to make final determinations regarding matching requirements.

-Grants that require matching funds as specified under Part III § B of this RFA must list in their budget justification the matching sources, the identification of the entity(ies) providing the match, and the total pledged amount.
+Grants that require matching funds as specified under Part III, B of this RFA must list in their budget justification the matching sources, the identification of the entity(ies) providing the match, and the total pledged amount.
 A written verification of commitments of matching support (a pledge agreement) is not required.
-However, applicants are subject to the documentation, valuing and reporting requirements, as specified in 2 CFR Part 200, "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the Uniform Guidance)," and 7 CFR 3430, "Competitive and Noncompetitive Non-Formula Federal Assistance Programs - General Award Administrative Provisions."
+However, applicants are subject to the documentation, valuing and reporting requirements, as

-2. Indirect costs (IDC) - See Part IV § C of this RFA for funding restrictions regarding indirect cost, and Part V of the Application Guide for additional information.
+- specified in 2 CFR Part 200, "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the Uniform Guidance)," and 7 CFR 3430, "Competitive and Noncompetitive Non-Formula Federal Assistance Programs General Award Administrative Provisions." - 2.
+Indirect costs (IDC) See Part IV, C of this RFA for funding restrictions regarding indirect cost, and Part V of the NIFA Grants Application Guide for additional information.

 Data Management Plan.
 A DMP is required for this program.
 Applicants should clearly articulate how the project director (PD) and co-PDs plan to manage and disseminate the data generated by the project.
-The DMP will be considered during the merit review process (see Part V § B of this RFA, NIFA's Data Management Plan).
+The DMP will be considered during the merit review process (see Part V, B of this RFA, NIFA's Data Management Plan).

 Supplemental Information Form.
-See Part V of the Application Guide.
+See Part V of the NIFA Grants Application Guide.